jeshu/neo-hackathon/README.md

 ## Product Future Enhancements

-- We would love to integrate with the actual IOT device to fetch real world data.
+- We would love to integrate blockchain with the actual IOT device to fetch real world data.
 - We would try to make the contracts more dynamic and efficient in nature.